rmcd-mscb/bmi-cdi-presentation/CDI_Presentation.md

     <td class="tg-0lax">
     <ul class="tg-0lax">
       <dl>
-        <dt> Component-models encapsulate a set of related functions into a reusable form.</dt>
+        <dt> Component models encapsulate a set of related functions into a reusable form.</dt>
-        <dd>- In OOP, a class bundles data and provide methods that operate on the data within a single unit or component </dd>
+        <dd>- In OOP, a class bundles data and provides methods that operate on the data within a single unit or component </dd>
         <dt> Components communicate with each other via interfaces</dt>
         <dt>An interface in this case is a set of common methods for example
         </dt>